getvictor/eng-metrics/README.md

 - Multiple ready_for_review events are handled correctly (using the most recent one before review)
 - Edge cases like no reviews or no ready events are handled properly
 - PRs with multiple reviews are handled correctly (only the first review is counted)
+- Weekend days are properly excluded from pickup time calculations

 ### Linting